pocket-barcelona/bcn-english-speakers/src/content/blog/16-all-the-irish-bars.md

 ## Scobies Irish Pub

 With Scobies you already begin to notice that you’re no longer in the Barcelona Old Town and instead you’ve ventured into the Eixample neighbourhood.
-If you want a bit of a break from shopping it’s worth a visit and this pub is often unknown to a lot of expats, in our experience.
+If you want a bit of a break from shopping it’s worth a visit and this pub is often unknown to a lot of locals, in our experience.
 Still, the Guinness is solid.

 ## The James Joyce